 How ERIE can help

-Erie Insurance offers a coverage endorsement that makes sure you’re not left with a gap in coverage.
-It’s called New Auto Security, and you can add it to your ERIE auto policy for a nominal increase in premium.
-If you’ve had your car less than two years and it gets totaled, ERIE will reimburse you the cost to replace it with the newest model year (minus your deductible).
+Erie Insurance offers a coverage endorsement called Auto Security, and you can add it to your ERIE auto policy for a nominal increase in premium.
+If you’ve owned your car less than two years and it gets totaled, ERIE will reimburse you the cost to replace it with the newest model year (minus your deductible).

 And if your new car is in an accident but it’s not a total loss, ERIE will pay to repair the vehicle without a deduction for depreciation.
 That’s good news for your wallet.

 Older cars are covered too

 The endorsement from ERIE isn’t just for brand-new cars.
 Here’s another reason to add it to your policy: if you’ve owned your car longer than two years, ERIE will pay the cost to replace it with a model that’s two years newer.
 That means the coverage is good to have no matter what the age of your vehicle.

 Plus, Auto Security coverage isn’t restricted to when you buy the car or when you first insure it with ERIE, you can add it at other times too.